correial/correial.github.io/content/Fast Robots/Lab 4/index.md

 ### Collaboration

 I collaborated extensively on this project with [Jack Long](https://jack-d-long.github.io/) and [Trevor Dales](https://trevordales.github.io/).
-I referenced [Wenyi's site](https://mavisfu.github.io/lab3.html) for my wiring setup, initial motor control code, and general outline for creating funtions to drive forward, spin right, etc. Special thanks to all TA's that helped debug my electronics and car for hours before we realized I probably needed a new one!
+I referenced [Wenyi's site](https://mavisfu.github.io/lab3.html) for my wiring setup, initial motor testing code, and general outline for creating funtions to drive forward, spin right, etc. Special thanks to all TA's that helped debug my electronics and car for hours before we realized I probably needed a new one!